mikemimik/fs-notes-app/README.md

 ```

 ## Create users
 Okay, great!
-Let's create some functionality that will help us create create users:
+Let's add some functionality that will help us create create users.
 In the `userController.js` file, add the following code to save a user in the database:

 ```javaScript
 // userController.js